 6. TCB and the real Mafia.

 That famous lightning-bolt "TCB" logo came to define Elvis Presley in the Seventies... he even gave out "TLC" medallions to favored ladies which stood for "Tender Loving Care."
 However, many members of Elvis' famed "Memphis Mafia" have claimed the acronym (which stands for "Taking Care of Business") and the lightning bolt which always accompanied it is a direct tribute to Vegas Mafia iconography.
-(Although some associates have also claimed it was a sign from God, or a tribute to Shazam.)
+(Although some associates have also claimed it was a sign from God, or a tribute to the comic hero Shazam.)
 Read more

 7. Elvis and Goulet.